mcmahonj12/TCI/modules/VIM.Install.VCSA/README.md

 # Install vCenter Server Appliance
-A common challenge for a long time has been the inability to use PowerCLI to deploy vCenter Server appliances in a fully automated manner.
-Deploying the vCenter Server OVA would halt the deployment at Stage 2 requiring manual intervention from there.
+Use PowerCLI to deploy vCenter Server appliances in a fully automated manner without the ISO or CLI.
+Deploying the vCenter Server OVA with Import-vApp or New-VM would halt the deployment at Stage 2 requiring manual intervention from there.

+Install-vCSA enables the ability to load a module into a PowerShell session and use it to deploy any desired number of vCSA appliances using a JSON payload and OVA.

+The module has a 25 minute timeout built into it.
+The timeout is so long because it can take as long as 20 minutes to perform a full configuration or the appliance.

+## Purpose
+VCF or VMC environments are my primary targets so a way to avoid the need to put a Jump Host inside the environment is highly desired.
+You cannot simply deploy VCSA to VMC without jumping through some hoops first.
+William Lam documents the issue on his blog well: https://williamlam.com/2019/05/deploying-a-vcenter-server-appliance-vcsa-in-vmc.html

+I use this module to get around the VMC permissions challenge.
+No request for a Jump Host, complaining about it for 2 weeks before doing it anyway, and then taking another week to get access to it to deploy one or two VCSA's.
+I understand the security reasons in regards to openeing firewalls or mounting ISOs so this module helps lighten the conversation.
+Now you need the OVA in the target vCenter(s) and a terminal with 443 access to those VCs and PowerShell.
+Personally I've saved hours upon hours of time with this module deploying vCenter Server appliances especially for larger contexts.

+The CLI can be exported from the ISO and placed on a terminal somewhere.
+It will perform "mass" deployments but in an asyrchronous form.
+With this module I have been able to create a PowerShell job and deploy as many vCenter Servers as are configuration JSONs in a folder at the same time in the same amount of time as a single VC deployment.

+## Use Cases
-In some cases it may be required to install many vCenter Server appliances rapidly at a desired scale, or deploy new appliances to rehydrate their configurations and a restoration method.
+In some cases it may be required to install many vCenter Server appliances rapidly at a desired scale, or deploy new appliances to rehydrate their configurations as a restoration method.
 Some use cases include:
 - Lab redeploys
-- Mass production deployments to management clusters
+- Mass deployments to management clusters
 - Deployment without the requirement for other automation tools

-Install-vCSA solves this problem by enabling the ability to load a module into a PowerShell session and use it to deploy any desired number of vCSA appliances using a JSON payload and OVA.

-The module has a 25 minute timeout built into it.
-The timeout is so long because it can take as long as 20 minutes to perform a full configuration or the appliance.
+- Deploy vCenter Server from a limited permissions VDI or terminal session (no permissions to mount an ISO)
+- You prefer to use PowerShell

 # Support
 This module is not supported by VMware or myself.
-Itmay not be kept up with other versions of vCenter Server.
+It may not be kept up with other versions of vCenter Server.
 Use at your own risk.
+Always try to use vendor supported solutions first.
+VMware recommends using the vCenter CLI or UI installer found on the vCenter Server installation ISO.

+While there are some basic error handling capabilities in this module it's by no means perfect.
+This module cannot provide a level of troubleshooting detail the CLI installer can using OVFTool.

 # Prerequisites
 This module requires additional modules to be loaded to work properly.
 If the modules are not installed the Install-vCSA module will not load until the modules listed below are loaded.